 My in-laws gave me a remote-controlled helicopter one Christmas.
 I actually had a good time with the little thing just to relax and have a little fun.
 My kids loved it as well.
 Quadcopters are really popular right now as well and provided hours of entertainment.

 There may be some other “toy” that your husband would enjoy just for some fun.
 It was a good stress relief and got my mind off the list of things I needed to accomplish.
 Also gave me some quality time with the kids.

 9) A Day Out

 If your guy likes to shoot, book a day at a local shooting or archery range and provide some ammo or new arrows.
 If he likes to fish, let him head to the lake with some new lures.
-If he’s a gamer, get him a new game and let him play for a little while.
+Get him a new game if he’s a gamer and let him play for a little while.
 Send him off to play 18 holes.

 Most guys I know always need some type of tool to add to their arsenal or an upgrade to an existing tool.
 I personally need an allen wrench set (or this one), a ratchet set, a screwdriver set (even the small precision set), or pliers set.

 Of course, your man may have specific needs or prefer a specific brand, so keep that in mind.